Summertime calls for easy delicious salads that are filled with fresh ingredients. This vegan arugula salad is tangy, yet sweet, and easy to make!

 - 1/2 cup chives

-- a splash of veggie broth for sautéing corn
+- a splash of veggie broth or oil for sautéing corn

 - Maple Miso Balsamic Dressing